 - finding new mercy, new strength and new joy every morning

 - celebrating the mundane, the messy and the monotonous

 It’s work to defer your own preferences, your own agendas and your own feelings in order to pursue unity, love and compassion.
 It’s work to constantly, continually and unreservedly lay down what you want for the good of those around you, considering others as more important than yourself.

 God wants us to cultivate what we have been given so as not to destroy it.
 But in motherhood the reality of what we have been given is often far more challenging than we ever would have anticipated.

 There is pain between expectation and reality.

 This kind of work in motherhood IS painful…yet it produces a love that compares with no other.
 It brings about character, joy, honor, patience, steadfastness, perseverance, and maturity.
 Pressing on through the hardship of motherhood not only binds families together in an indescribably beautiful scar-filled unity, but ultimately sanctifies us and causes our lives to look more and more like Jesus.

 Jesus, while we were yet his enemies, laid down his life for our sake.
 We were ransomed from our futility by his own blood and have been born again into a new hope, a living hope, to be built up as living stones in honor of the one true God.
 We are a people chosen for God’s possession, for obedience, and for His glory.

 Through the hardship and challenges of motherhood we learn to love like Jesus does.

-I urge you, dear friend, if you find yourself reading this and you are not at peace with your children..drop whatever you are doing and begin with prayer.
+I urge you, dear friend, if you find yourself reading this and you are not at peace with your children..drop whatever you are doing and begin with prayer before that frustration moves in to destroy.
 What is it you need to hear?
 Where is it you need to grow?
 What is it you need to change?
 Who is it you need to pursue?